COMBINE-lab/cuttlefish/README.md

 # Cuttlefish

-Cuttlefish is a fast, parallel, and very lightweight memory tool to construct the compacted de Bruijn graph from whole genome reference(s).
+Cuttlefish is a fast, parallel, and very lightweight memory tool to construct the compacted de Bruijn graph from genome reference(s).

 ## Table of contents